-Inland Rail is a proposed freight rail corridor between Melbourne and Brisbane that will further connect south-east Queensland by rail with Adelaide and Perth in Australia.
-This corridor will traverse three states, namely Victoria, New South Wales (NSW) and Queensland.
+Inland Rail is a freight rail corridor being built between Melbourne and Brisbane that will further connect south-east Queensland by rail with Adelaide and Perth in Australia.
+The corridor will traverse three states, namely Victoria, New South Wales (NSW) and Queensland.

-It will enable Queensland’s interstate rail freight to bypass the busy greater Sydney rail network and decrease the freight transit time from Melbourne and Brisbane to less than 24h, reducing the travel time by roughly 10h.
-The overall investment in the project is estimated to be $10.7bn.
+It will enable Queensland’s interstate rail freight to bypass the busy greater Sydney rail network and decrease the freight transit time from Melbourne and Brisbane to less than 24 hours, reducing the travel time by approximately ten hours.
+The overall investment in the project is estimated to be A$14.5bn ($10.89bn).

-The project is expected to generate approximately $16bn of direct and indirect economic benefits, 16,000 direct jobs during the peak construction phase, averaging 800 new jobs a year, and roughly 700 jobs when it starts operations.
-It will also help to offset more than 750,000t of CO2 emissions a year.
+The project is expected to generate approximately A$18bn ($12.85bn) worth of direct and indirect economic benefits, 21,500 direct jobs during the peak construction phase, and approximately 700 jobs when it starts operations.
+It will also help to offset more than 750,000t of carbon dioxide (CO2) emissions a year.

 The first proposal to construct a rail freight corridor between Melbourne and Brisbane was made in 1902.
-After several suggestions over the years, the North-South Rail Corridor Study was announced in 2005 and was completed the following year, which considered a number of potential routes before settling on the far western corridor through Parkes.
+After several suggestions over the years, the North-South Rail Corridor Study was announced in 2005 and was completed the following year.
+A number of potential routes were considered, before settling on the far western corridor through Parkes.

 In November 2013, the Australian Government formed the Inland Rail Implementation Group to oversee the development of a business case and a ten-year delivery plan for the project entrusted to ARTC.

-The Inland Rail project gained impetus in 2014 following a $300m grant by the government.
-Pre-construction works such as the detailed corridor planning, obtaining of environmental and planning approvals, community consultations and land acquisitions were initiated subsequently.
+The Inland Rail project gained impetus in 2014 following a A$300m ($261.37m) grant by the government.
+Pre-construction works such as the detailed corridor planning, obtaining of environmental and planning approvals, community consultations, and land acquisitions were initiated subsequently.

 Inland Rail route and design details

-New track will be constructed for the remaining 500km corridor section, the alignment for which is yet to be finalised.
+New track will be constructed for the remaining 500km corridor section.
 The greenfield sections will be from Illabo to Stockinbingal, Narromine to Narrabri, North Star to the New South Wales / Queensland border, and throughout the majority of the Queensland section to Kagaru.

-The corridor will overall entail 1,071km of tracks and sleepers, 1,667km of fencing, 35 passing loops, 22 bridges, 908 culverts, 337 level crossings, 25 grade separations, 18 viaducts and five tunnels.
-The section between Toowoomba and Kagaru in Brisbane is expected to be the most complex as it includes more than 8km of tunnels to be built through the Toowoomba Range.
+Overall, the corridor will entail 1,071km of tracks and sleepers, 1,667km of fencing, 35 passing loops, 22 bridges, 908 culverts, 337 level crossings, 25 grade separations, 18 viaducts, and five tunnels.
+The 128km section between Gowrie and Kagaru in Brisbane is expected to be the most complex as it includes more than 8km of tunnels to be built through the Toowoomba Range.

 The route will also be designed to be fully interoperable with the interstate mainline standard gauge network to provide connectivity to the Queensland narrow gauge regional network.
 The signalling system envisaged for the project is the advanced train management system (ATMS).

-Contractors involved with Australia’s largest freight rail project
+Contractors involved in Australia’s largest freight rail project

 In July 2015, GHD was awarded the contract to provide environmental and engineering consultancy services for the initial stages of the project.